DOT Certification, often referred to as ‘DOT Approved’, refers to the safety standards applied by law to motorcycle helmets in the United States.

 The testing procedures are very similar to that of Snell with some extra checks thrown in for good measure, such as refraction and light transmission levels on the visor.

-How do I know if my helmet is DOT certified?
+Q. How do I know if my helmet is DOT approved?

-Under FMVSS No: 218 all manufacturers are required to place a label on or inside the helmet, stating the manufacturer and/or brand, model designation, DOT, FMVSS No. 218, CERTIFIED.
+A. As of 2013, FMVSS No: 218 requires all manufacturers to place a label on or inside the helmet, stating the manufacturer and/or brand, model designation, DOT, FMVSS No. 218, CERTIFIED, as per the image below.
 A helmet that does not meet DOT standards will be unlikely to have such labeling.

 There are other things to check such as the thickness of the inner liner, how sturdy the chin strap is and how much the helmet weighs.
 Please see this brochure from the NHTSA for further detailed information of what to look for.